PirateNetwork/lightwalletd/README.md

 rpcport=45453
 experimentalfeatures=1
 txindex=1
-insightexplorer=1
+addressindex=1
+timestampindex=1
+spentindex=1
 ```

-You might need to run with `-reindex` the first time if you are enabling the `txindex` or `insightexplorer` options for the first time.
-The reindex might take a while.
+You might need to run with `-reindex` the first time if you are enabling the any of the index options (`txindex`,`addressindex`,`timestampindex`, `spentindex`) for the first time.
+The reindex will take a while.
 If you are using it on testnet, please also include `testnet=1`

 #### 2. Get a TLS certificate